Si-ja/FizzBuzz-Co./README.md

 ## Installation

-Run the following to install:
+Run (approximatelly, depending on the current release version and your version of pip/pip3) the following to install:

 ```python
 pip install fizzbuzz_co